Jeunese/jeunese.github.io/docs/docs-as-code.md

 *  Easy-to-view
 *  Always up-to-date

-So, therefore, the best place for documentation to live is within the corresponding repo -- the repo of the product or service that it documents.
+Therefore, the best place for documentation to live is within the corresponding repo -- the repo of the product or service that it documents.
 This means that the documentation is:

 *  Version-controlled
 *  Easy to keep up-to-date